KathirKrishiv/Django_Employee_Management/README_Fields_Add.md

 | Depreciation & Amortisation - Quarterly | `depreciationAmortisationQuarterlyActualsCurrentQt` | `Depreciation` |
 | Depreciation & Amortisation - YTD | `depreciationAmortisationYtdActualsCurrentQt` | `Depreciation` |

-The function:
-- Retrieves the latest financial year-end and reporting period using the company's **FINCODE**.
-- Identifies the current reporting quarter (Q1, Q2, Q3, or Q4).
-- Fetches the required financial records for the latest reporting period.
-- Calculates both **Quarterly** and **YTD** values based on the available financial result type (Quarterly, Half-Yearly, or Annual).
-- Updates the response with the calculated values.

 ##### Notes